tamatamvan/quipper.github.io/_posts/2017-03-03-estimating-video-time-by-linear-regression.markdown

 From solving this problem, we can learn the following things:

 - Video conversion does not only affect the video quality or size, but also the time.
 - Part of a good UI is consistency in the displayed information.
-No matter how good-looking the UI is, if the information displayed is inconsistent, it ca cause a lot of confusion.
+No matter how good-looking the UI is, if the information displayed is inconsistent, it can cause a lot of confusion.
 - Even though web developers don't usually use Math in their line of work, they should be prepared to apply the concept to solve the problems encountered.